 In this architecture, each IAB node holds a DU and an MT.
 Via the MT, the IAB-node connects to an upstream IAB-node or the IAB-donor.
 Via the DU, the IAB-node establishes RLC-channels to UEs and to MTs of downstream IAB-nodes.
 For MTs, this RLC-channel may refer to a modified RLC*.
 An IAB node can connect to more than one upstream IAB-node or IAB-donor DU.
 The IAB-node may contain multiple DUs, but each DU part of the IAB node has F1-C connection only with one IAB-donor CU-CP.

 The donor also holds a DU to support UEs and MTs of downstream IAB-nodes.
 The IAB-donor holds a CU for the DUs of all IAB-nodes and for its own DU.
-It is FFS if different CUs can serve the DUs of the IAB-nodes.
+It is assumed that the DUs on an IAB-node are served by only on IAB-donor.
+This IAB-donor may change through topology adaptation.
 Each DU on an IAB-node connects to the CU in the IAB-donor using a modified form of F1, which is referred to as F1*.
 F1*-U runs over RLC channels on the wireless backhaul between the MT on the serving IAB-node and the DU on the donor.
 F1*-U transport between MT and DU on the serving IAB-node as well as between DU and CU on the donor is FFS.
 An adaptation layer is added, which holds routing information, enabling hop-by-hop forwarding.
 It replaces the IP functionality of the standard F1-stack.
 F1*-U may carry a GTP-U header for the end-to-end association between CU and DU.
 In a further enhancement, information carried inside the GTP-U header may be included into the adaption layer.
 Further, optimizations to RLC may be considered such as applying ARQ only on the end-to-end connection opposed to hop-by-hop.
 The right side of Figure 6.3.1-1 shows two examples of such F1*-U protocol stacks.
 In this figure, enhancements of RLC are referred to as RLC*.
 The MT of each IAB-node further sustains NAS connectivity to the NGC, e.g., for authentication of the IAB-node.
 It further sustains a PDU-session via the NGC, e.g., to provide the IAB-node with connectivity to the OAM.

 For NSA operation with EPC, the MT is dual-connected with the network using EN-DC.
 The IAB-node’s MT sustains a PDN connection with the EPC, e.g., to provide the IAB-node with connectivity to the OAM.

-Details of F1*, the adaptation layer and RLC* remain to be studied.
-Details of hop-by-hop forwarding are FFS.
-Transport of F1-AP is FFS.
-Protocol translation between F1* and F1 in case the IAB-donor is split is FFS.